-- 1. The indicator must be able to be calculated directly from the raw data provided to GHSC-BI&A with no manual transformations required outside of the transaction records - 2.
-If products do expire in the global warehouses, this will need to be reported to the Inspector General (IG).
+- If products do expire in the regional distribution centers, this will need to be reported to the Inspector General (IG).
 All losses will also be reported under indicator C7.
-Product Loss Percentage. - 3.
-Shelf life will be calculated based on all inventory with the status "On Hand."
-Quarantined, expired, released, and in transit stock (including temporarily warehoused shipments in transit to customers) is excluded. - 4.
-Additional disaggregation elements, such as tracer product, RDC or stockpile location, and line item, will be available in ARTMIS.
+Product Loss Percentage. - 2.
+Shelf life will be calculated based on all inventory available in the warehouse as of the last day of the quarter, excluding expired items.
+Exact stock status labels vary by warehouse vendor.
+Both allocated and unallocated stock is included. - 3.
+For Task Order 2, the only products that will be included in this indicator are the ACT stockpile.
+Any products in the RDC for another purpose or strategy (i.e. orders staging in transit from suppliers to countries; prepositioned inventory for annual seasonal malaria chemoprevention campaigns; cancelled and redirected country orders; etc.) will be excluded from the calculation.

+4. Additional disaggregation elements, such as tracer product, RDC or stockpile location, and line item, will be available in ARTMIS.
 The project may report additional disaggregations in quarterly performance reports when they provide useful analytic insight.

-Performance Indicator Values

-Year Performance Target Comments

-FY2017 74% TO1: 78% TO2:

-FY2018 70% TO3: 75%

-FY2019

-FY2020

 Objective 1: Improved availability of health commodities (global procurement and logistics).
 Intermediate Result IR 1.1.
 Enhanced global health commodity procurement.
 Indicator Name: Percentage of product procured using a framework contract (framework contract percentage).